sethiudit/API_IRCTC/README.md

     ADMIN_API_KEY="add-your-key"
     JWT_SECRET="add-your-secret"
     JWT_EXPIRES_IN="1d"
+    DB_PASSWORD="your-db-password"

-4. Ensure you have MySQL/PostgreSQL and Redis installed and running on your machine.
+4. Ensure you have MySQL installed and running on your machine.

-5. **Install Redis**:
-   - For Windows, you can use [Docker](https://docs.docker.com/get-started/) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).

-6. **Run Redis**:
-   - If using Docker, run the following command:
-     ```bash
-     docker run --name redis -d -p 6379:6379 redis
-     ```
-   - If using WSL, follow the instructions for starting Redis on Ubuntu.

 ## Usage
 1. Start the server: